WWII Bomb Shuts Down Flights At London City Airport

 "I urge any passengers due to fly today not to come to the airport and to contact their airline for further information," airport CEO Robert Sinclair said in a statement.

-Authorities from Newham Council say that they plan to wait for people to get clear of the exclusion zone before the police and navy begin to lift the device.
+Authorities from Newham Council say they plan to wait for people to get clear of the exclusion zone before the police and navy begin to lift the device.
 Then, "when work starts to remove it, it is expected the exclusion zone will be extended to 250 metres [825 feet] and more properties will need to be evacuated."

 The council adds that "the operation is expected to continue until Tuesday morning."